Soccer-1-0/Dasiboard75/README.md

 # Dasiboard75

 This is my attempt at creating a keyboard with 84 keys, with backlights, a rotary encoder, a slide potentiometer, a OLED screen, and a power switch, using just the 19 usable pins of a XIAO NRF52840 Plus.
+I named it dasiboard75 because I liked the unique way to spell it and it just sounds like a cool keyboard.
 <img width="1056" height="538" alt="Render" src="https://github.com/user-attachments/assets/29005a24-72f2-402f-b229-1299ea50eae3" />

 ## CAD